 I’ve seen such wonderful results from others using resin and late 2018 I tried ArtResin’s product.
 Fortunately ArtResin has an extensive tutorial and FAQ section that helped me a lot.
 Still, I managed to email them with some obscure questions not covered.
 ArtResin got back to me the next day with answers.

 The first piece I resined came out pretty good even though I really didn’t know what I was doing.
 That speaks well of their product.
-Best thing for me was I didn’t need a respirator for their resin.
+Best thing for me was I didn’t need a respirator for their product.
 Almost no smell at all, so I could resin in the house.
+Highly recommend them.
+ArtResin is not just for art.
+You can resin lots of things.
+Check them out at: https://www.artresin.com/

 So what’s next in 2019?
 It started out on a very good foot.
 I have an order for several new art pieces, I’ll be featured in Sanctuary Magazine’s February edition, and made several new contacts including with a pharmaceutical company.
 And that was by the end of the first week.